ni/measurement-plugin-labview/Source/Example Measurements/CancellableMeasurement/README.md

 # CancellableMeasurement

-This is a MeasurementLink example that demonstrates a simple measurement that can be cancelled while it is running.
+This is a MeasurementLink example that demonstrates a measurement that takes a specified length of time and can be cancelled while it is running.

+It will run for the amount of time specified with the `Delay (sec)` in the UI unless the `STOP` button is clicked.

+Once the measurement completes or is cancelled, it will return a random number.

 ## Features